Brutalism in Sheffield: Norfolk Park

 The towers were generally located in clusters of two or three at a time, placed sporadically on the hillside rising southeast from the city centre and surrounded by contemporary low-rise housing; many of them were served by their own cul-de-sacs branching short distances away from Park Grange Road, the main thoroughfare.
 Each tower was named.
 Bankside was located on Guildford Close; Beechview on Guildford Drive; East Bank and Spring on Park Grange Mount; Fitzalan on St. Aidan's Close; Grange on Tower Drive; Granville on St. Aidan's Mount; Guildford and Shrewsbury on Guildford View; Howard on St. Aidan's Drive; Jervis on Beeches Drive; Mandrake on Park Grange View; Mickley on Beldon Close; and Talbot on Kenninghall Mount.

 Many of the blocks fell into disrepair and social decline during their final years.
 All fifteen towers were demolished via controlled explosion between 1997 and 2005 as part of Sheffield City Council's stock reduction plan in order to cut the council housing budget.
-East Bank and Jervis were the first towers to be demolished, on 8 June 1997.
+Mandrake was the first tower to be demolished, by mechanical means in early 1997, followed by East Bank and Jervis by controlled explosion, on 8 June 1997.
 Fitzalan, Granville, Guildford, Howard and Shrewsbury were demolished in 1999.
-Bankside, Beechview, Mandrake, Spring and Talbot were demolished in 2001 and 2002.
-Mickley was the penultimate block to be demolished, on 11 January 2004, followed finally by Grange tower in early 2005.
+Bankside, Beechview, Cliffe, Spring and Talbot were demolished in 2001 and 2002.
+Mickley was the penultimate block to be demolished, on 11 January 2004, followed finally by Grange, on 24 April 2005.